jbw3/assembler/README.md

 ## Adding an Instruction Set

+Perform the following steps to add an instruction set:

+1. Create an `InstructionSet` instance defining the instruction set.
-An example instruction set file is in the doc directory.
+An example file is in the doc directory

-An instruction set may be added by simply adding its .cpp file to the makefile to compile it into the assembler.
+2. Add the instruction set's .hpp file to the `libiset` library's makefile

+3. Add the instruction set to the map in `InstructionSetRegister`'s constructor